What can I expect to earn with a Master’s in Business Management?

 The roles for MBM (Master’s in Business Management) can typically be divided into two.
 The first role focuses on managing specialist teams and usually consists of analysts, consultants, or head specialists, who typically have higher annual salaries but lower shares.

 The other role concerns long-term planning for a company or organization.
-This is the role of managers, which arguably earn a lower entry-level salary but enjoy higher bonuses.
+This is the role of managers, who arguably earn a lower entry-level salary but enjoy higher bonuses.

 Through a profit-sharing reward system, most managers and presidents or department heads receive company shares that typically exceed their annual salary pay.